plasma-umass/snakefish/README.md

 #### `get_timestamp_serialized() -> int`
 Like `get_timestamp()`, but with `lfence` and compiler fence applied.
 For most use cases, this is probably not needed, and `get_timestamp()` would be sufficient.

+#### `map(f, args, concurrency=0, chunksize=0) -> list`
+`map(f, args)` executed in parallel, with no global variable merging.
+Results are returned in a list.

+Params
+- `f`: The Python function that should be applied to each argument.
+- `args`: The arguments as a Python iterable.
+- `concurrency`: The level of concurrency.
+If not supplied, this is set to the number of cores in the system.
+- `chunksize`: The size of each process' job.
+If not supplied, `args` are handed out evenly to each process.

+#### `map(f, args, extract, merge, concurrency=0, chunksize=0) -> list`
+`map(f, args)` executed in parallel, with global variable merging.
+Results are returned in a list.

+Params
+- `f`: The Python function that should be applied to each argument.
+- `args`: The arguments as a Python iterable.
+- `extract`: See `Thread` constructor.
+- `merge`: See `Thread` constructor.
+- `concurrency`: The level of concurrency.
+If not supplied, this is set to the number of cores in the system.
+- `chunksize`: The size of each process' job.
+If not supplied, `args` are handed out evenly to each process.

+#### `starmap(f, args, concurrency=0, chunksize=0) -> list`
+`starmap(f, args)` executed in parallel, with no global variable merging.
+Results are returned in a list.

+Params
+- `f`: The Python function that should be applied to each argument (after unpacking).
+- `args`: The arguments as a Python iterable.
+- `concurrency`: The level of concurrency.
+If not supplied, this is set to the number of cores in the system.
+- `chunksize`: The size of each process' job.
+If not supplied, `args` are handed out evenly to each process.

+#### `starmap(f, args, extract, merge, concurrency=0, chunksize=0) -> list`
+`starmap(f, args)` executed in parallel, with global variable merging.
+Results are returned in a list.

+Params
+- `f`: The Python function that should be applied to each argument (after unpacking).
+- `args`: The arguments as a Python iterable.
+- `extract`: See `Thread` constructor.
+- `merge`: See `Thread` constructor.
+- `concurrency`: The level of concurrency.
+If not supplied, this is set to the number of cores in the system.
+- `chunksize`: The size of each process' job.
+If not supplied, `args` are handed out evenly to each process.

 ## Caveats
 - [fork(2)](http://man7.org/linux/man-pages/man2/fork.2.html): "After a `fork()` in a multithreaded program, the child can safely call only async-signal-safe functions (see [signal-safety(7)](http://man7.org/linux/man-pages/man7/signal-safety.7.html)) until such time as it calls execve(2)."
 As such, users must ensure that their code, including its imported modules, either doesn't create threads or doesn't call non-async-signal-safe functions (e.g. `malloc()` and `printf()`).